Transferring to LMU Law

 - The grades, including course grades awarded on a pass/fail basis, received by the student in the classes taken at the law school(s) from which the applicant seeks transfer credit.

-Unless a waiver has been obtained from the Dean pursuant to §XVI. of the Student Handbook, a student may not transfer more than forty-five (45) credit hours.
+Unless a waiver has been obtained from the Dean pursuant to §XVI. of the Student Handbook, a student from an ABA-approved law may not transfer more than forty-five (45) credit hours.
+A student from a non-ABA, but state-approved law school may not transfer more than thirty (30) credit hours.
 A student who has transferred from another law school must satisfy all other degree requirements at the School of Law, with a cumulative grade point average of 2.000 or better.

 Under no circumstances will the Academic Standards Committee extend credit for any class in which the student earned a grade less than “C.” Credit may be extended for courses in which a student was awarded a "P" or other similar indicia for a "pass/fail" graded course.